-All officers, teachers, coaches, members and parents should have an understanding of what bullying is.
+All coaches, members and parents should have an understanding of what bullying is.

-All officers, teachers and coaches should know what Hatfield Swimming Club's policy is on bullying and follow it when bullying is reported.
+All coaches, squad managers & committee members should know what the club's policy is on bullying and follow it when bullying is reported.

-All members and parents should know what Hatfield Swimming Club's policy is on bullying, and what they should do if bullying arises.
+All members and parents should know what the club's policy is on bullying and what they should do if bullying arises.

-Hatfield Swimming Club takes bullying seriously.

-Parents should be assured that they will be supported when bullying is reported.
+All members and volunteers should take bullying seriously.
+Members and parents should be assured that they will be supported when bullying is reported at the club.